ZIJIN MINING

 Geology

-The Binduli North Operation (Fort William, Fort Scott, and Karen Louise deposits) consists of three smaller open pits located along the northwest-southeast-trending Pitman-Fort William thrust fault system, which is associated with gold mineralization.
-The Janet Ivy deposit is controlled by fan-shaped structures near the Pitman-Fort William thrust fault system.
-This thrust fault system extends southward to the southern Binduli mining area, running parallel to the Centurion shear zone, which is the primary gold-bearing structure in the region.
+The Fort William, Fort Scott and Karen Louise deposits are located along the northwest–southeast-trending Pitman–Fort William thrust fault system, which is associated with gold mineralisation.
+Janet Ivy, the flagship resource within the Binduli North area, is controlled by a series of fan-shaped structures near this fault system.
+The structure extends south into the southern Binduli mining area, where it runs broadly parallel to the Centurion Shear Zone, the principal gold-bearing structure in the region.

 The Fort William deposit is primarily composed of weathered layers, sediments (conglomerate, sandstone, siltstone, mudstone, and minor shale), and porphyry.
 Supergene mineralization is restricted to the saprolite zone, characterized by intense hematite alteration with minor pyrite.
 Primary gold mineralization occurs in veins within sediments and porphyry, typically associated with pyrite-sericite + hematite alteration.